SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 runs via :func:`~pypet.environment.Environment.f_add_postprocessing`.

-Your post processing function must accept the trajectory container as the first argument, a list of tuples (containing the run indices and results), and arbitrary positional and keyword arguments.
+Your post processing function must accept the trajectory container as the first argument, a list of tuples (containing the run indices and results, normally in order of indices unless you use ``immediate_postproc``, see below), and arbitrary positional and keyword arguments.
 In order to pass arbitrary arguments to your post-processing function, simply pass these first to :func:`~pypet.environment.Environment.f_add_postprocessing`.